eerickson5/eerickson5/README.md

 ## 🚀 About Me
 💻 My coding journey began with a desire to solve real-world problems in the industries I worked in.
 I love researching problems, understanding users, and developing solutions that make their lives easier.

-🥈 My second favorite part of development?
-Thinking about how my product can best serve its users.

-🥇 My most favorite part?
-Seeing my product in use by real people!

 🥏 When I'm not at my computer, you can catch me playing frisbee with friends, exploring hiking trails, or inviting strangers to a game of doubles pickleball.

 ## 💼 Experience